Glossary

 Strong verb

-Starkes Verb; a verb with an irregular past tense form, the past participle is constructed with ge...en, often also with a vowel change in the present tense
+Starkes Verb; irregular verb whose past participle is constructed with ge...en.
+Strong verbs often experience a vowel change in the present tense.

 ich fahre, du fährst